 Any individual who believes that he/she has been sexually harassed is encouraged to follow the complaint procedures as set forth in the Los Rios Community College District Regulation (R-2423).
 Complaints may also be initiated by other individuals or entities, such as a family member, representative, organization, or other third party wishing to file on behalf of an individual or group alleged to have suffered unlawful discrimination or harassment.
 Complainants are encouraged to use the official form provided by the Chancellor’s office, however, that form is not required and complaints will not be considered defective or rejected if you do not use the form.
 Throughout the procedures, the College President and the College/District Equity Officers will insure that confidentiality will be maintained and that due process will be followed with respect to both parties.
 In the case of a student it shall not affect grades, class selection, or other matters pertaining to his or her status as a student.
 In a situation where evidence is found that an allegation of sexual harassment is brought solely for the purpose of vexation, the appropriate disciplinary action will be taken.

-Sexual harassment policy, procedural steps and forms are available from the college Equity Officer, Dean of College Planning and Research, LRC 123 (916) 691-7144.
+Sexual harassment policy, procedural steps and forms are available from the college Equity Officer, Associate Vice President of Instruction and Student Learning, College Center (916) 691-7205.

 In compliance with the Student Right-to-Know and Campus Security Act of 1990, completion and transfer rates for students attending Cosumnes River College can be found on the California Community College State Chancellor's Office Web site at http://srtk.cccco.edu/index.asp.